 AFUE Rating Levels:

-- Standard Furnace: these are 80% efficiency furnaces and are the most common modern furnace type.
-The excess gas is typically vented through a chimney flue.
+● Standard Furnace: These are 80% - 89% efficiency furnaces, and are the most common modern furnace type.

-- High-Efficiency Furnace: generally refers to anything at or above 90% efficiency.
-The most efficient gas furnaces can exceed 98% efficiency.
+● High-Efficiency Furnace: refers to anything at or above 90% efficiency.
+The most efficient gas furnaces can exceed 98%.

-A: This depends on many factors, including how old your furnace is, how well-maintained it is, and what its peak potential efficiency is.
+This depends on many factors, including how old your furnace is, how well-maintained it is, and what its peak potential efficiency is.
 If your furnace is over 10 years old, chances are it’s operating at less than 80%.
-The oldest, least well-kept furnaces can reach lows of 40-60%, which can translate to cold spots in your home and hundreds of dollars lost every year.
+The oldest, least well-kept furnaces can reach lows of 40-60%, which can translate to cold spots in your home and hundreds of dollars lost in energy costs every year.